Azorlogh/tunefire/README.md

 # Tunefire

+⚠️ Disclaimer: This project is a work in progress and not useful yet.

 Tunefire is a modular tag-based music streaming app that connects to multiple streaming services.

-It makes it easy to manage your music by allowing you to tag songs with custom attributes such as speed, cheerfulness, loudness, or any other feature you choose.
+It aims to make it easy to manage your music by letting you tag songs with custom abstract attributes such as speed, cheerfulness, loudness, or any other feature you choose.
 By filtering your library with queries, you can create automated playlists to perfecly match your mood.

 ### Multi-source